awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-datasync-create.md

-# Create a Resource Data Sync for Configuration Compliance<a name="sysman-compliance-datasync-create"></a>
+# Creating a Resource Data Sync for Configuration Compliance<a name="sysman-compliance-datasync-create"></a>

 You can use Systems Manager Resource Data Sync to send compliance data from all of your managed instances to a target Amazon S3 bucket\.
 When you create the sync, you can specify managed instances from multiple AWS accounts, AWS Regions, and your on\-premises hybrid environment\.
 Resource Data Sync then automatically updates the centralized data when new compliance data is collected\.
 With all compliance data stored in a target Amazon S3 bucket, you can use services like Amazon Athena and Amazon QuickSight to query and analyze the aggregated data\.
 Configuring Resource Data Sync for configuration compliance is a one\-time operation\.